Tanish-Ranjan/TPL-VSC-Extension/README.md

 # TPL Extension

-The TPL Runner extension is a powerful tool for developers who work with TPL scripting.
+The TPL extension is a powerful tool for developers who work with TPL scripting.
 It provides a comprehensive set of features to streamline your TPL development workflow within Visual Studio Code.

 ## Features